Everything you need to know about visiting Abu Dhabi in January

 - Experience an overnight desert safari in the Al Katim Desert, outside of the city, where you can enjoy camel rides, sand sports, an Arabic buffet dinner and Bedouin hospitality – compare Abu Dhabi desert safari options here.

-Abu Dhabi with kids in January
+Abu Dhabi with Kids in January 2026

 - Enjoy the city’s largest park, Umm al Emarat Park, on a family day out.
-Explore the botanical gardens and wadi’s through to splash park, enjoy a session at Bounce outdoors and a free cinema in the park on Thursday to Saturday evenings (10 AED park entry fee applies).
+Explore the botanical gardens and wadi’s through to Splash Park, enjoy a session at Bounce outdoors and a free cinema in the park on Thursday to Saturday evenings (10 AED park entry fee applies).

-Note that its common for Yas Waterworld to close in January for annual maintenance.
-There’s a longer closure this year from 3 January to 11 February 2023.
-Still plenty of theme park fun can be found on Yas Island at WB World Abu Dhabi and Ferrari World.
+Note that its common for Yas Waterworld to close in January for annual maintenance – TBC for January 2026.
+There’s still plenty of theme park fun can be found on Yas Island at WB World Abu Dhabi, Ferrari World and SeaWorld Yas Island.

 Check out the best things to do in Abu Dhabi every month here

-Before you go… Important things to consider when planning a trip to Abu Dhabi
+Before you goโฆ Important Things to Consider When Planning a Trip to Abu Dhabi

-- Pop into our essential planning information page, it includes everything you need to know about getting around Abu Dhabi, a handy guide on what to pack as well as top tips for first-timers on the dos and don’ts, laws, and customs in the UAE.
+- Pop into ourย essential planning information page; it includes everything you need to know aboutย getting around Abu Dhabi, a handy guide onย what to pack, as well as top tips for first-timers on theย dos and donโts, laws, and customs in the UAE.

 - Discover the best places to stay in Abu Dhabi, or bag a bargain on your accommodation here: